-If you are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological parent, English translation, and a photocopy along with divorce records for any previous marriages of either parent.
+If you are adopted: Adoption papers or custody documents and a photocopy.
+If you are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological parent, and a photocopy along with divorce records for any previous marriages of either parent.